875 North Michigan Avenue: Incidents

 On November 11, 1981, Veterans Day, high-rise firefighting and rescue advocate Dan Goodwin, for the purpose of calling attention to the inability to rescue people trapped in the upper floors of skyscrapers, successfully climbed the building's exterior wall.
 Wearing a wetsuit and using a climbing device that enabled him to ascend the I-beams on the building's side, Goodwin battled repeated attempts by the Chicago Fire Department to knock him off.
 Fire Commissioner William Blair ordered Chicago firemen to stop Goodwin by directing a fully engaged fire hose at him and by blasting fire axes through nearby glass from the inside.
 Fearing for Goodwin's life, Mayor Jane Byrne intervened and allowed him to continue to the top.

 On December 18, 1997, comedian Chris Farley was found dead in his apartment on the 60th floor of the building.

 On March 9, 2002, part of a scaffold fell 43 stories after being torn loose by wind gusts around 60 mph crushing several cars, killing three people in two of them.
 The remaining part of the stage swung back-and-forth in the gusts repeatedly slamming against the building, damaging cladding panels, breaking windows, and sending pieces onto the street below.
 On November 21, 2015, a fire broke out in an apartment on the 50th floor of the building.
 The Chicago Fire Department was able to extinguish the fire after an hour and a half; five people suffered minor injuries.
 On February 11, 2018, a fire in a car on the seventh floor required approximately 150 firefighters to extinguish.
 On November 16, 2018, an express elevator cable broke.
 Initial reports stated that an elevator with six passengers plunged 84 stories from the 95th to 11th floor.
 Since express elevators are not accessible from floors within the express zone, a team of firefighters had to break through a brick wall from the parking garage to extricate the passengers, none of whom suffered injuries.
 Elevators to the 95th/96th floor were closed thereafter pending investigation.
 Subsequent investigation documented only a controlled descent from the 20th floor to the 11th floor.

-A piece of cladding fell from the building on January 5, 2022.
+On January 5, 2022, a piece of cladding fell from the building.